 Weeks 9â12+: Long-Term Recovery and Prevention

 This phase is about maintaining what’s been gained and protecting against future episodes.
-IVDD can recur â in fact, dogs who’ve had one episode have a higher risk of having another.
+IVDD can recur â dogs who’ve had one episode have a higher risk of having another.
 Prevention is now part of your life.

 Weeks 9â12 Goals: